-But larger components are generally more cost effective and sometimes are definitely required by a design so you have to weigh your chances carefully.
+But larger components are generally more cost effective and sometimes are definitely required by a design so you have to weigh your choices carefully.
 If you're successful...I've seen guys get standing O's after jockeying an 8' cabinet around a narrow basement bend, 1/16" to spare.

 So, during a Friday afternoon delivery, when it became obvious that not one, but two, pieces we had built - under my deft supervision - were too large to be steered through one particularly tight corner, you might imagine that the owner of our company, Ed, (I was the foreman) would be somewhat perturbed, and you would be right.
 It was my responsibility to make sure everything could make the trip.
 It's one of the first rules of high-end interior cabinetry and I had flubbed it completely.
-Thought about the route, considered it, contemplated it.
+I had thought about the route, considered it, contemplated it.
 Evidently, not enough or not very well.